 Then, for Ronni to have jumped in bed with someone else at the first opportunity was an unfathomable betrayal for Kate.
-It was the hurt, loneliness, the effect of a long-drawn isolation that triggered her anger.
+It was the hurt, loneliness, the effect of long-drawn isolation that triggered her anger.

 Kate’s example applies to all of us too.
 Anger is always a secondary emotion that emerges as a defense mechanism to shield our primary emotions that may bring forth our vulnerabilities.
 From all the tips on how to control anger in a relationship, this one may well be the most important.
 Considering how easily most people might overlook this.

 7. Your anger belongs to you